haiweima/Research/index.md

 ### 1. Who are you?

-We are technical researchers at the University of Minnesota teaming up with CaringBridge to study expressive writing.
+We are technical researchers at the Department of Computer Science & Engineering, University of Minnesota, teaming up with CaringBridge to study expressive writing.
 Here are personal websites of researchers, [Haiwei Ma](https://haiweima.github.io/) and [Svetlana Yarosh](https://lanayarosh.com/).

 ### 2. What is the study about?